comp-imaging/ProxImaL/doc/source/index.rst

 The example above uses simple, well-known priors.
 Much better results can be obtained using the more sophisticated priors provided in ProxImaL.

-ProxImaL was designed and implemented by Felix Heide, Steven Diamond, Matthias Neissner, and Jonathan Ragan-Kelley.
+ProxImaL was designed and implemented by Felix Heide and Steven Diamond.
 See `the accompanying paper <http://web.stanford.edu/~stevend2/pdf/proximal.pdf>`_ for a full discussion of ProxImaL's design and examples of state-of-the-art results obtained with ProxImaL.

 .. toctree::